 But my favorite new feature is the Ear Tip Fit Test, which you’ll find in your iPhone settings once you complete the iOS 13.2 update.
 You try different-size earbuds and your phone will tell you if the fit is good [green] or just OK [yellow] for each ear.
 You might be encouraged to try different sizes for different ears, like needing a right shoe that’s a half size bigger than your left.
 It’s a feature I didn’t realize I’d been living without, and now I can’t imagine not having.

 —Laura Dannen Redman, digital content director

-I picked up a pair of Sennheiser HD 4.50 SE over-ear headphones for half off during Amazon Prime Day in 2018, but for an updated version you’ll want to try the new Sennheiser HD 450BT headphones, which came out earlier in 2020.
+I picked up a pair of Sennheiser HD 4.50 SE over-ear headphones for half off during Amazon Prime Day in 2018, but for an updated version you’ll want to try the new Sennheiser HD 450BT headphones, which came out earlier in 2020 (and are also on sale for just $144 during Amazon Prime Day 2020).
 Both come with wireless Bluetooth technology and provide active noise cancellation with an over-ear design, but the newer version holds a full 30 hours charge (an 11-hour improvement over my older headphones).

 Article continues below advertisement